coredns/coredns.io/content/plugins/hosts.md

   directive will be prepended to it.
 Defaults to /etc/hosts if omitted
 * **ZONES** zones it should be authoritative for.
 If empty, the zones from the configuration block are used.
-* `fallthrough` If zone matches and no record can be generated, pass request to the next middleware.
+* `fallthrough` If zone matches and no record can be generated, pass request to the next plugin.

 ## Examples